8 Reasons Why You Need a Bank Account for Your Business

 Having a solid business relationship with a bank also makes it easier to line up a loan.
 It’s also needed to facilitate small business grants, which can be extremely helpful in your company’s startup phase.

 5. Lets You Accept Credit Cards

 The world runs on credit.
 It’s far and away the most preferred way to pay for something.
-In 2020, credit was the payment method of choice in 38% of all point-of-sale purchases.

 Plain and simple, you need a business account to accept credit cards.
 You can’t receive credit payments through a personal account.
 By giving your customers the choice to pay with credit, you get access to the most extensive financial apparatus in the world.
 On top of that, credit transactions are the easiest to record and track.

 6. Simplifies Tax Filings and Audits

 Whether you complete your tax filings yourself or have them done by an outside accountant (which we recommend), you’ll save someone a world of hurt if you separate your business and personal accounts.

 If your expenses are mingled together in one account, it will take a lot of time to identify and isolate business expenditures.
 Human error will come into play, and it’s likely you (or your accountant) will miss a deductible business expense or two, or five, or ten.
 This will cost you money.
 And if you use an accountant, they’ll have to charge for the extra time spent researching your books.

 With a business account, all these issues go away.
 Every transaction is business-related, so there’s no need to hunt and peck through them all.
 You also avoid the financial loss from missed deductions and added work expenses.

 A business account can also save you in case of an IRS audit, a process that tends to be not fun.
 But business account statements serve as a permanent paper trail.
 Having all of your auditable information organized in a business account can speed up the audit process and could even help you survive it.